 We told her, “This is your place.
 This is your room.
 Open your eyes and I hope we can meet."
 She then opened her eyes but her face was stiff.
 Every day, we talked to her: “What do you like?
 What do you value?
 We're here to support your life, not your death.”
 After a few weeks, she said, “Because I'm here, I want to live.
 I'm happy every day.
 I am not attached to my life, just I want to enjoy myself until the end of my days, as much as possible.
 I want to live, so please be with me.”

-Maki: People’s wishes vary.
-For example, I wanted to relieve pain, and thought of that as a positive thing.
+People’s wishes vary.
+For example, I used to think relieving people's physical pain was a positive thing.
 I assumed that all people would want to ease their physical pain.
-Then, I met this man who refused to use painkillers.
+Then, I met a man who refused to take painkillers.